 Getting Ready For Beach Camp!

-Whether this is your first time at Beach Camp or you’ve been coming for years, 2017 is going to be the best summer yet.
-Beach Camp’s instruction, program, staff and facilities get better every single year while continuing Beach Camp’s 20 year tradition of being the most fun on the water this side of Hawaii!
-Beach Camp builds confidence and self esteem through activities designed to impart important life skills, while developing problem solving and teamwork social skills.
+Beach Camp builds confidence and self esteem through activities designed to impart important life skills while developing problem solving and teamwork social skills.
 The emotional growth and confidence that comes from a week at Beach Camp has positive impacts and memories to last a lifetime.
-We are sure this will be the best summer of our lives and look forward to spending it with you.

-Many of our meals are catered by local restaurants.
-We also have beach BBQs and special moments around our campfire with smores and weenie roasts.
-Our kids believe we have the best camp food on the planet and we have many surprises.
+Our kids believe we have the best camp food on the planet.
 Our kids are active all day long and need plenty of nourishment.
 Parents rest assured we have well balanced meals and can cater to the fussiest eaters.
-Gluten free options are available and we are sensitive to kids needs, special diets, and the pickiest of eaters.
+Vegetarian, vegan and gluten free options are available and we are sensitive to kids needs, special diets, and the pickiest of eaters.
+Meals and snacks are included for both overnight and day camp students.

 Nut Free Zone

-Due to the substantial number of nut allergies, please help us to do our best to keep Beach Camp a nut free zone by carefully monitoring any food or snacks sent with your child to make sure they are nut free.
+Please help us to do our best to keep Beach Camp a nut free zone by carefully monitoring any food or snacks sent with your child to make sure they are nut free.
+Any campers with nut allergies requiring an epi pen must bring two epi pens so that one can be kept in the office.

 • Flip flops or Beach Walking Shoes